vishalcloudyuga/dcos-docs/1.9/usage/pods/examples.md

 # A pod with multiple containers

-The following pod definition specifies a pod with 3 containers.
+The following pod definition specifies a pod with 3 containers. <!-- Validated.
+JSH 9/30/16 -->

 ```json
 {